Getting clients for a business can be tough.

 You pop up as one of the first results.

 Not only will this drive more traffic to your website, it shows you actually know your stuff.
+It’s easily one of the best ways to get your first SEO client.

 Here’s what I recommend doing.